Stephen Silvagni: Coaching career

-After retiring from playing, Silvagni worked as an assistant coach at four AFL clubs between 2002 and 2010: Collingwood, Sydney, Western Bulldogs and St Kilda.
+After retiring from playing, Silvagni worked as an assistant coach at six AFL clubs between 2002 and 2010: Collingwood, Sydney, Western Bulldogs and St Kilda.

 Sports Administration career

 Greater Western Sydney

 In 2011, Silvagni took on the role of list manager with the fledgling Greater Western Sydney Giants.

 Carlton

 He returned to Carlton as list manager in 2014.
 He was notably active in recruiting former GWS players to Carlton, with nine former GWS players shifting to Carlton in Silvagni's first three recruiting years.

 Stephen departed the Carlton Football Club, when he left his role as list manager on 4 December 2019, following the 2019 AFL season.